bonitoo-io/virtual-device/README.md

    * `itemPluginRich` - runs a richer scenario with the simpleMovingAverage item plugin.
    * `samplePlugin` - runs a scenario with the lpFileReader sample plugin.
    * `tlsBasic` - runs the simple scenario without plugins but sets up mosquitto to accept only TLS connections at the default TLS port - 8883.
+   * `rxBasic` - runs a simple scenario using a Reactivex enabled client.
+   * `rxTlsBasic` - runs a simple scenario using a Reactivex enabled client, communicating with the broker over TLS.

 For example: